AD030206/smart_irrigation_system/README.md

 - Visual and interactive simulation using Cisco Packet Tracer
 - Scalable logic through Home Gateway and IoT Monitor interface

+## 🏗️ Overview of the Architecture
+The system is built using Cisco Packet Tracer’s IoT capabilities.
+All sensor and actuator devices are connected wirelessly to a **DLC100 Home Gateway** using WPA2-PSK encryption for secure communication.
+The gateway links to a **smartphone** that runs the **IoT Monitor App**, where logical conditions are defined.
+The simulation includes:
+- A **Humidity Monitor** and **Water Level Monitor** to sense environmental changes
+- A **Sprinkler**, **Humidifier**, and **Drain** as actuators
+- All logic is processed via the gateway and executed based on real-time sensor data

 ## 🧠 Logical Conditions Implemented

 | Condition Name   | Condition Description                                      | Action Performed            |